If you’re wondering what to do in Nazaré for a day, you’re in the right place.

 Before I show you my suggested itinerary in Nazaré, I’ll share a map of Nazaré with the best things to do in Nazaré to help you plan your visit!

-What to visit in Nazaré – 1 day itinerary
+What to visit in Nazaré for a day

-Although Nazaré is a small town, it is divided into three main areas, which are still a little bit distant from each other.
-However, there is, at least, one thing that will help you with one of the steep climbs!
-But more about that later 😉.
+Although Nazaré is a relatively small town, it’s divided into three main areas, which are a bit spread out from each other.
+Luckily, there’s an easy way to tackle one of the steep climbs… but more on that in a moment.

 - Marginal by the Nazaré Beach